Food Justice Undone

 Breaks open the privilege and promise of food justice to envision a radical liberatory future.

-Drawing on twelve years of ethnographic research, Garth examines the various meanings of justice that motivate people from more affluent, majority-white areas of the city to intervene in South Central Los Angeles.
+Drawing on twelve years of ethnographic research, Garth examines what motivates people from more affluent, majority-white areas of the city to intervene in South Central Los Angeles.
 She argues that the concepts of "food justice" and "healthy food" operate as racially coded language, reinforcing the idea that health problems in low-income Black and Brown communities can be solved through individual behavior rather than structural change.
 Food Justice Undone explores the stakes of social justice and the possibility of multiracial coalitions working toward a better future.

 Autorinnen und Autoren